• Skip to primary navigation

 The Night Before Halloween

-The Night Before Halloween by Natasha Wing is one of my favorite Halloween stories to include in fall read alouds.
+The Night Before Halloween by Natasha Wing is one of my favorite Halloween stories to include in fall read-aloud.
 Even my elementary students enjoy this one!
-“Real” monsters confront the human trick or treaters during their Halloween celebrations, creating a fun twist.
-This is a great book to use to encourage your students to write their own spooky story.
-Young learners might enjoy creating their own funny monster with googly eyes and other craft supplies after reading this one.
+“Real” monsters confront the human trick-or-treaters during their Halloween celebrations, creating a fun twist.
+This is a great book to use to encourage your students to write their own spooky stories.
+Young learners might enjoy creating their own funny monsters with googly eyes and other craft supplies after reading this one.
 Set up a monster creative station in your Halloween centers!

 Ten Timid Ghosts